bloominstituteoftechnology/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.
+   An Authenitcation token is used when users login or out of an appliction.
+It stores data so a user can stay logged into a site after they have left for example.
 2. What steps can you take in your web apps to keep your data secure?

 3. Describe how web servers work.
 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.